 In 2021, The Quiet Guiding Co. will be operating trips (assuming we get our COVID numbers under control) in Algonquin Provincial Park, Killarney Provincial Park, and in the region of the town of Temagami and Lady Evelyn-Smoothwater Provincial Park.

-All three areas were the traditional territories of the Anishinabewaki.
+All three areas are the traditional territories of the Anishinabewaki.

 Algonquin Provincial Park